Claddagh ring: Usage and symbolism

 The Claddagh's distinctive design features two hands clasping a heart and usually surmounted by a crown.
-These elements symbolize the qualities of love (the heart), friendship (the hands), and loyalty (the crown).
-A "Fenian" Claddagh ring, without a crown, is a slightly different take on the design but has not achieved the level of popularity of the crowned version.
+These elements symbolise the qualities of love (the heart), friendship (the hands), and loyalty (the crown).
+A Fenian Claddagh ring, without a crown, is a slightly different take on the design but has not achieved the level of popularity of the crowned version.
 Claddagh rings are relatively popular among the Irish and those of Irish heritage, such as Irish Americans, as cultural symbols and as friendship, engagement, and wedding rings.

 While Claddagh rings are sometimes used as friendship rings, they are most commonly used as engagement and wedding rings.
 Mothers sometimes give these rings to their daughters when they come of age.
-Several mottos and wishes are associated with the ring, such as: "Let love and friendship reign."
+Several mottos and wishes are associated with the ring, such as: "Let love and friendship reign".
 In Ireland, the United States, Canada, and other parts of the Irish diaspora, the Claddagh is sometimes handed down mother-to-eldest daughter or grandmother-to-granddaughter.